2165 B.C. – birth of Abraham (Abram).

 553 B.C. – Belshazzar (Bel-shar-usus), the oldest son of King Nabonidus and Nitocris, begins to reign over Babylonia with his father.

-539 B.C. – King Cyrus II (the Great, the Persian), the king of the Persian empire, the son of Cambyses I, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius the Mede (Median), the son of Ahasuerus, as the king of Babylon under him.
-(King Darius the Mede is not to be confused with Ugbaru (Gubaru or Gobryas), the former Guti governor of Gutium, who was Cyrus the Great's general and who died about three-and-a-half weeks after conquering Babylon.)
+539 B.C. – King Cyrus II, the king of the Medo-Persian empire, conquers Babylon (by his general, Ugbaru (Gubaru or Gobryas), because he, himself, did not arrive until about two-and-a-half weeks later), killing King Belshazzar in the process (King Nabonidus, the co-regent of Babylonia, was not killed.), and appoints 62-year-old Darius (Cyaxares II) the Mede (Median), the son of Ahasuerus (Astyages), as the king of Babylon under him (Daniel 5:30–31; 9:1).
+(King Darius the Mede is not to be confused with Ugbaru (Gubaru or Gobryas), the former Guti governor of Gutium, who was Cyrus's general and who died about three-and-a-half weeks after conquering Babylon.)

 535 B.C. – the first group of Jews return to Judah from Babylon, thus signifying the end of the Babylonian Captivity.

-486 B.C. – Ahasuerus I (the Great), the son of Darius I (the Great), begins to reign over Persia from the capital city of Shushan.
+486 B.C. – Ahasuerus (the Great), the son of Darius I (the Great), begins to reign over Persia (Medo-Persia) from the capital city of Shushan (Susa).
 (Ahasuerus was his Hebrew name.
 His Greek name was Xerxes I (the Great) and his Persian name was Khshayarsha I (the Great).)

 7 B.C. – about June 21st (about the first day of summer) the angel, Gabriel, appears to Zacharias in the temple, and shortly thereafter Zacharias' wife, Elizabeth, becomes pregnant with John the Baptist (Luke 1:5–25).